Festival History

 Festival Co-Founder

 Waterfall studied piano with Ivan Moravec and Karl Ulrich Schnabel and musicology with Roland Jackson and Glenn Watkins.
 In the 1970s Susan lived, studied, and performed South Indian Classical Music with the legendary Dhanammal family in Madras (Chennai) India.
 Susan brings an enhanced sensibility of the role of music in culture to all of her concerts.
-Susan and Allan are the parents of the acclaimed jazz pianist Julian Waterfall Pollack.
+Susan and Allan are the parents of acclaimed jazz pianist Julian Waterfall Pollack.

 JENNY MATTEUCCI